Manam Kothi Paravai: Critical reception

-A critic from The Hindu said "MKP is a comedy it turns serious and when you settle down for the drama, matters turn ludicrous.
-Consistency in treatment is a casualty."
-Sify said "On the whole the film fails to deliver."
-The Times of India gave the film 2.5 out of 5 and said "Ezhil seems to have tried to do a Kalavani here but those familiar with his repertoire will realize he is more comfortable with melodrama".
-The New Indian Express said the film was "A romantic comedy low on humour".
+Malathi Rangarajan from The Hindu said, "MKP is a comedy it turns serious and when you settle down for the drama, matters turn ludicrous.
+Consistency in treatment is a casualty".
+Sify said "On the whole the film fails to deliver".
+M. Suganth of The Times of India gave the film 2.5 out of 5 and said "Ezhil seems to have tried to do a Kalavani here but those familiar with his repertoire will realize he is more comfortable with melodrama".
+Malini Mannath of The New Indian Express said the film was "A romantic comedy low on humour".